COVID-19 Vaccination rollout information – Workers

 The Australian Government is working together with state and territory governments to implement the arrangements under the Australian Vaccination Strategy and the Rollout Strategy.
 Based on the national strategy, the WA COVID-19 vaccine program identifies priority groups for vaccination, including critical and high-risk workers.
 The rollout has started with older Australians and certain industries.

 The COVID-19 vaccines will help protect people by either preventing or reducing symptoms of COVID-19 in the person who has received the vaccine.

-At this stage it is too early to tell if the COVID-19 vaccines will stop a vaccinated person from being infected with the virus.
-This means that a vaccinated person may unknowingly carry and spread the virus to others around them, including workers and others in their workplace.
+A vaccinated person may still unknowingly carry and spread the virus to others around them, including workers and others in their workplace.
 Because of this, your employer must continue to apply all reasonably practicable control measures to stop the spread of the virus.

 See How do COVID-19 vaccines work? for more information.

 Can my employer require me to be vaccinated against COVID-19 under workplace health and safety laws?

 Some workers may have to get a vaccine under public health orders or directions made by states and territories; for example, for people working in high-risk workplaces.
 If your employer does require you to be vaccinated because of the industry you work in or the type of work that you do, they should provide you with relevant information and materials so that you can make an informed decision about vaccination and you should talk to your treating medical practitioner if you have any concerns.
 Currently in Western Australia this only applies to hotel quarantine workers (from 10 May 2021).